Rag-lag/slides-com-clone/README.md

 ## Acknowledgments

-- Inspired by EdStem's functionality and user interface
+- Inspired by Slides.com's functionality and user interface
 - Built as part of UNSW coursework